 Signs and Symptoms of Colon Cancer

-Ideally, people are tested for colon cancer before they ever experience symptoms.
-Symptoms usually only appear after the cancer has grown or spread.
+It’s best to be tested for colon cancer before ever having any symptoms.
+Symptoms often appear only after the cancer has grown or spread.
 Colon cancer that’s found through screening – testing that’s done on people with no symptoms – is usually easier to treat.
 Screening can even prevent some colon cancers by finding and removing pre-cancerous growths called polyps.